baltimoreheritage/civil-rights-heritage/confederate-memory.md

 > The South is on the defensive.
 Its violation of the 14th Amendment to the United States Constitution is notorious.

-In 1955, a parade by United Nations forces encourages Baltimore to depart from its tradition of flying Confederate flags, as the _Sun_  [reported](http://search.proquest.com/hnpbaltimoresun/docview/541410386/6E17C0059C34899PQ/331?accountid=10750), “Confederate flags, a fixture of Baltimore parades for years, were missing from the scene and so were the blue and white emblems of the United Nations.
+In 1955, a parade by United Nations forces encourages Baltimore to depart from its tradition of flying Confederate flags, as the _Sun_ [reported](http://search.proquest.com/hnpbaltimoresun/docview/541410386/6E17C0059C34899PQ/331?accountid=10750):

+> “Confederate flags, a fixture of Baltimore parades for years, were missing from the scene and so were the blue and white emblems of the United Nations.”

 In 1957, the Baltimore Sun [profiled](http://search.proquest.com/hnpbaltimoresun/docview/540768494/6E17C0059C34899PQ/318?accountid=10750) local historian Carroll A. Brice from Annapolis who was pursuing a project to compile the name and enlistment record of "every Marylander who served in the Confederate Army.
 There were some 23,00 of them—5,000 from Baltimore."

-## 1960s
+In 1959, the Maryland state legislature finally ratified the 14th Amendment to the U.S. Constitution.
+That same year, Baltimore moved the Union Soldiers and Sailors Monument from Druid Hill Park to Wyman Park Dell (at the southeast corner of the park) to make way for the construction of the Jones Falls Expressway.

+**Note:** More information on the movement of monuments may be helpful.
+In another example, the [Watson Monument](http://explore.baltimoreheritage.org/items/show/184#.VuHe8ZMrKAw) honoring Marylanders who lost their lives during the U.S.-Mexican War was relocated to the entrance to Druid Hill Park in 1930 for the extension of Howard Street under Mount Royal Avenue.

 In 1961, the Washington edition of the _AFRO_ newspaper reported on remarks by Dr. L.D.
-Reddick, a professor of history at Coppin State Teachers College, at a San Francisco discussion of the centennial celebration of the U.S. Civil War, quoting:
+Reddick, a professor of history at Coppin State Teachers College (now Coppin State University), at a San Francisco discussion of the centennial celebration of the U.S. Civil War, quoting:

 > ”The Confederate myth that the South loves and seems to be getting the rest of the nation to accept, furnished a psychological barrier to desecration. […] Confederate flags, pageants, songs, and such organizations as the Daughters of the Confederacy and its junior branch, the Children of the Confederacy, pictures and monuments to Confederate heroes - all serve to perpetuate a false image of history and strengthen the old ante-bellum ideals of white supremacy and colored inferiority […]”

-## 2000s
+In 1973, the Maryland state legislature ratified the 15th Amendment to the U.S. Constitution.

+On April 9, 1997 the Union Soldiers and Sailors Monument was rededicated.

 In 2008, Johns Hopkins University declined to rent their facilities to the Sons of Confederate Veterans after 20 years of hosting Lee-Jackson Monument programs on their campus.
 According to a[ letter posted to a forum for Civil War reenactors](http://www.cwreenactors.com/forum/archive/index.php/t-11331.html):